gustafekeberg/markdown-lilypond-preprocessor/README.md

 ### Explanation

 - The code has to be enclosed in `<!--lilypond-markdown-->` tags
 - The three backticks ` ``` ` are only used to format the snippet as code if no pre-processor is available.
-It can be safely be eliminated.
+It can be eliminated without any problems.